BinaryMoon/browser-shots/readme.txt

 * class - add a class to the browsershots wrapper
 * image_class - change the default browsershots image class from alignnone to your chosen class
 * display_link (true or false - default true) to display a link in your screenshot
+* post_links (true or false - default false) to link to the permalink of the post the screenshot is on

 = Multisite Compatibility =